fau-fablab/kastenwesen/README.md

 # Testing it inside a vagrant VM

 If you don't want to run the commands on your PC, you can set up a VM.
 (Docker inside docker will usually not work if you have AppArmor etc. configured securely)
-A bootstrapping script tested for Ubuntu 14.04 and 16.01 is available at install_dependencies_ubuntu.sh .
-It should not contain anything Ubuntu specific.
+A bootstrapping script tested for Ubuntu 22 or Debian 12 is available at install_dependencies_ubuntu.sh .
 If you are using other distributions, please give feedback whether it works for you.

 # Setting up a VM with vagrant: